DeBraid/balloons/README.md

 2. French Language Content (pouce for inches (_fr) )
 2. written description of colour assortments can be removed
-2. No colour palette for SuperAgate (multi colour)
-2. Create page for Stock Balloons
+2. No colour palette for SuperAgate (multi colour) (X)2.
+Create page for Stock Balloons
+1. need pricing for 3ft hearts
 2. for MENU: add fr on same line (see heading translations provided)
 2. change all font to black
 1. Products by Market -- products.php (see dot com)
+1. data for event tents and promoflags french content missing

 -----------------
 #### Dec 23rd